bitwarden/server/SECURITY.md

 - Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.
 Only interact with accounts you own or with explicit permission of the account holder.
+- If you would like to encrypt your report, please use the PGP key with long ID `0xDE6887086F892325FEC04CC0D847525B6931381F` (available in the public keyserver pool).

 # In-scope